It’s interesting to see the different piano skill levels.

 Though it can be hard to follow a plan rigorously, it can still benefit you and help you stay on track.
 You should include practicing scales, songs, technique, pedaling, dexterity, and fingering in the plan.
 However, too much focus on the technical details can burn you out.
 Remember, the most important thing is that you’re enjoying it.
 The ability to play songs is a very satisfying skill to have.
 On top of the self-satisfaction, you can also entertain people around you.

 As you were reading, you may have appointed yourself to one of these levels.
 If you want to improve your skills, there has never been a better time.
-With the COVID-19 pandemic, we've seen a dramatic increase in people wanting to learn this instrument.
+In recent years, we’ve seen a dramatic increase in people wanting to learn this instrument.
 By following the 3-step formula of consistency, efficiency, and having a plan, you’re sure to reach your goals.

 Don’t get caught in the mindset that you have to practice for hours a day to get better.
 This thought process makes the hurdle grander than it really is.
 If you’re a beginner, start working on the aspects that classify an intermediate pianist.
 Do the same thing with advanced pianist traits if you’re an intermediate player.
 Though the art of music can be competitive, it’s to be enjoyed, first and foremost.